einar-oplabs/go-test-split-action/README.md

 Use the `packages` input to customize the packages string, and the `list` input to customize the list pattern.
 Pass additional test flags using `flags` (See action.yml for details)

-Use the `working-directory` input to change the directory from which tests are listed.
+Use the `workdir` input to change the directory from which tests are listed.

 ### Better Test Balancing using `junit-summary`